 It should go without saying, but for goodness sake PLEASE DON’T SMOKE.
 Stop smoking right now if you want to avoid skin that looks years older than it actually is.
 Also, excessive alcohol is also terribly dehydrating for the skin as well as being bad for your liver.
 Aside from all the health risks associated with smoking and drinking, who wants to excessively age their face…?

-Finally, I want to mention the phrase “anti-ageing” itself.
+Finally, I want to mention the phrase “anti-ageing” again.
 I personally see it as a way of saying we have to fight (there’s that word again) nature taking its natural course in a very negative way, as mentioned at the beginning of the post.

 How about we say “optimum ageing” instead of anti-ageing?
 Who’s with me…?!